hackerbay/Employee-Handbook/contracts/README.md

 ## How to use this page to prepare a contract
 {:#how-to-use}

-Assuming that the [hiring process](/handbook/hiring/) went smoothly, now it is time to prepare the applicable contracts.
+Assuming that the [hiring process](/hiring/README.md) went smoothly, now it is time to prepare the applicable contracts.
 The following set of steps should suffice:

 1. The currency should normally be the local currency of the new team member unless they explicitly request USD/EUR because their local currency has a lot of inflation.
-1. Employee entity: employ through the GitLab entity where they are located (US => Inc., NL => B.V., UK => Ltd, India => Lyra, Germany => GmbH, Belgium => B.V.
-(Belgian contract)) depending on the location in Belgium the contract will need to be in either French or Dutch with the English translation alongside.
+1. Employee entity: employ through the HackerBay US entity.
 1. Contractor entity: if the team member is in the US, or if the person is part of the Sales organization, GitLab Inc. is the contracting entity.
 In all other regions and functional groups, GitLab BV is the contracting entity.
 1. Make a copy of the relevant Template Contract (linked below) in Drive, and include the name of the new hire in the title of the copy.
 1. Find all fields with curly brackets (`{ }`), and edit as appropriate.
 It is often efficient to do a find + replace on fields that appear multiple times such as names, email